volumio/docs/docs/03_Plugin_System/08_Music_Service_Plugin.md

+## Music service plugin

-## Index.js aka the plugin's core for Music Sources Plugins
+### Index.js aka the plugin's core for Music Sources Plugins

 Music sources requires an extra bit of functions to be hooked properly into Volumio.
 Basically the need to expose their "browsable" structure of data, allow search and provide a translation for their displayed name on Music Sources.
 Missing any of those will result in a non working plugin, and possibly a broken Volumio.